shujuuu/covidpass/.swm/strikethrough-text.6gxgo.sw.md

 ---
 id: 6gxgo
-title: zsdvsze
+title: Strikethrough text
-file_version: 1.1.1
+file_version: 1.1.3
-app_version: 1.0.17
+app_version: 1.16.0
 ---

-szfsev
+_Testing strikethough text with shortcut, and seeing if it saves on commit_

 <br/>